viki-m13/Tax-Free-RSU-Transition/README.md

 ## 1 | What This Demonstration Shows
 Many employees accumulate large blocks of one company’s stock through RSUs.
-This example models a rules-based way to **gradually exchange those RSUs for the S&P 500 ETF (SPY) while only crystallising capital losses**—thereby avoiding any immediate capital-gain tax.
+This example models a rules-based way to **gradually exchange those RSUs for the S&P 500 ETF (SPY) while only generating capital losses**—thereby avoiding any immediate capital-gain tax.

 > **Important:** This repository is purely an illustration of how such a rule set might work in Python.
 > It is **not** a recommendation to implement the approach.